BEST THINGS TO DO IN COPENHAGEN IN 3 DAYS – ITINERARY

 Though it is only 36 meters high, you have to walk 209 meters to get to the top (because you walk in circles) and enjoy the panorama.
 There are only a few stairs at the end that you have to climb; otherwise, you walk in circles.

 I would not say it is a must-see attraction, but the views of Copenhagen are nice.
 And it is not an “exhausting” activity, which might make your decision – to visit or not – easier.

 - OPENING HOURS: Open every day from 10 am to 8 pm

 - TICKET PRICES: Adults 40 DKK, free with a Copenhagen Card

 From the Round Tower, head towards Strøget.
-Strøget is one of Europe’s longest pedestrian shopping streets – 1.1 kilometers long – with many shops for all budgets.It covers the streets Frederiksberggade, Nygade, Vimmelskaftet, and Østergade, and also Nytorv Square, Gammeltorv Square, and Amagertorv Square.
+Strøget is one of Europe’s longest pedestrian shopping streets – 1.1 kilometers long – with many shops for all budgets.It covers the streets of Frederiksberggade, Nygade, Vimmelskaftet, and Østergade, and also Nytorv Square, Gammeltorv Square, and Amagertorv Square.

 You can walk all the way down to Kongens Nytorv – the biggest square in the city.
-This walk is a perfect activity for those who enjoy some strolling (if you don’t, use public transportation during the day, so you have energy left to stroll this street).
+This walk is a perfect activity for those who enjoy strolling (if you don’t, use public transportation during the day, so you have the energy left to stroll this street).

 There are a lot of street artists at the markets, and it is so much more than shopping.
 It could be a lovely place to end the second day – so you could come back here later the day.